Karim Azkoul

 Karim Azkoul (Arabic: کریم عزقول) was a Lebanese diplomat and philosopher born in Rashaya, then part of the Ottoman Empire on July 15, 1915.
 His most notable achievements include his participation in the original writing of the Universal Declaration of Human Rights.

 Personal life

 Azkoul married Eva Corey in 1947.
 They had a son and a daughter.
-The son, Jad Azkoul is a world-renowned classical guitarist.
-Eva and Karim Azkoul both died in 2003, one week apart.
+Their son, Jad Azkoul is a world-renowned classical guitarist.
+Azkoul has a grandson who is a rapper by the name of Dr Koul.

 Azkoul's leisures included reading and writing.

 Education

 Azkoul attended the Jesuit University of St Joseph in Beirut, and later the Universities of Paris, Berlin, Bonn and Munich.